reduxjs/redux-toolkit/docs/usage/usage-guide.md

 ## Managing Normalized Data

 Most applications typically deal with data that is deeply nested or relational.
 The goal of normalizing data is to efficiently organize the data in your state.
 This is typically done by storing collections as dictionaries with the key of an `id`, while storing a sorted array of those `ids`.
-For a more in-depth explanation and further examples, there is a great reference in the [Redux documentation](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape#normalizing-state-shape).
+For a more in-depth explanation and further examples, there is a great reference in the [Redux docs page on "Normalizing State Shape"](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape).

 #### Normalizing by hand